A Right to Education for All: Delivering a Quality Education for Every Child from Birth to Adulthood

 To maintain our advantage as a highly educated state, and to support young people, working families, and our economy, we must make bold investments in our public higher education system.

-As Governor, I will work to ensure all Massachusetts residents can attend any Massachusetts public community college, state college or university debt-free and are supported in completing their degree in a reasonable amount of time:
+Our next Governor should work to ensure all Massachusetts residents can attend any Massachusetts public community college, state college or university debt-free and are supported in completing their degree in a reasonable amount of time:

 Pass and implement legislation to guarantee debt-free public higher education for all Bay State students.
 An Act to Guarantee Debt-Free Public Higher Education, of which I’m a proud co-sponsor, creates a framework for achieving this by creating a grant program to pay the equivalent of tuition and mandatory fees to an eligible student at any Massachusetts public college or university, including community colleges, as well as certificate, vocational, or training program at a public institution.
 Under this model, funding for additional costs (such as room & board and books) would also be provided for students who meet the income eligibility for Federal Pell Grants.